DataScienceHobart/DaSH/_posts/2016-04-22-General-Discussion.md

 **Colour blind friendly figure**

 Over the last few weeks, Tom has been investigating how to simplify making figures colourblind friendly.
 He brought a few simple solutions.
-Although it is very easy to chose and set colour blind friendly colours/paletts, knowng how and where to find them is tricky depending on the platform/program you are in.
+Although it is very easy to chose and set colour blind friendly colours/palettes, knowing how and where to find them is tricky depending on the platform/program you are in.
 So here is a rainbow range:

 hexcode|normalname|designername
 ---|---|---